 End-to-end testing in the Development Community

 This page covers end-to-end testing against PolySwarm using the Development Community.
-It validates that your Engine can receive real bounties via webhook and send valid assertions back to the marketplace.
+It validates that your Engine can receive real bounties via engine webhook and send valid assertions back to the marketplace.

 Before you start